Summer Burger Recipes

 Michael Maxon, Crazy Burger Cafe and Juice Bar

 144 Boon St., Narragansett

 Try local and/or grass-fed to see if you prefer the taste, or try bison burgers for a nice change.

 Handle the beef as little as possible.

-Bring meat to room temperature before cooking.
+Bring frozen meat to temperature before cooking.

-Squeeze the burgers; it removes the juices and flavor from the meat.
+Don’t squeeze the burgers; it removes the juices and flavor from the meat.

 Only flip the burger once to be a pro and to achieve the best results.

 146 Ives St., Providence,